MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-visibility-insights-overview.md

 ---
-title: "Learn about visibility and insights" f1.keywords:
+title: Learn about visibility and insights ms.date: 10/29/2021 ms.topic: conceptual
-- NOCSH
-ms.date: 10/29/2021
-ms.author: v-tophillips
-author: v-tophillips
-manager: laurawi
-audience: Admin
-ms.topic: article
-ms.service: O365-seccomp
-ms.collection: m365-security-compliance
-ms.localizationpriority: high
-search.appverid:
-- MOE150
-- MET150
-description: "Learn about visibility and insights."
+description: Learn about visibility and insights.
 ---

 # Learn about visibility and insights